-The Board of Directors is responsible for the company’s administration and the due arrangement of its operations in accordance with legislation and the Articles of Association.
-The Board of Directors appoints the managing director and his or her possible deputy.
-The other tasks of the Board of Directors include:
+In accordance with the legislation and the Articles of Association, the Board of Directors is responsible for the Company’s administration and for the due arrangement of its operations.
+The Board of Directors appoints the Managing Director and, as necessary, his or her deputy.
+The other duties of the Board of Directors include:

-• deciding on strategically significant investments, acquisitions, and sales of assets
+- deciding on significant investments, acquisitions, and sales of assets

-• reviewing the financial statements and the Report of the Board of Directors
+- reviewing the financial statements and the Report by the Board of Directors

-• specifying the company’s dividends policy and submitting a proposal on the annual dividend to the General Meeting
+- specifying the Company’s dividend policy and submitting a proposal on the annual dividend to the General Meeting

-• reviewing the company’s sales policy in its auctions
+- reviewing the Company’s sales policy applied to its auctions

-• deciding on the basic pricing of the skin brokerage services the company offers to its customers
+- deciding on the basic pricing of the pelt brokerage services the Company offers to its customers

-• approving the composition of the company’s Management Group on the proposal of the managing director
+- approving the composition of the Company’s Management Group based on the proposal of the Managing Director

-• deliberating on other matters, if the company’s managing director considers this prudent
+- deliberating on other matters, if the Company’s Managing Director considers it prudent.

 The Board of Directors evaluates its operations and working methods annually.